open-policy-agent/gatekeeper/README.md

 You can alter the variables in `charts/gatekeeper/values.yaml` to customize your deployment.
 To regenerate the base template, run `make manifests`.

+#### Policy library

+See the [Gatekeeper policy library](https://www.github.com/open-policy-agent/gatekeeper-library) for a collection of constraint templates and sample constraints that you can use with Gatekeeper.

 ### Uninstallation

 #### Uninstall Gatekeeper